GifMe/GifMeApi/README.md

 GifMe is an app that makes saving, sharing and organizing gifs easier.
 It is also home to one of the largest gif search engines.
 GifMe has an API that allows 3rd party developers to use the data and tap into the gifs and images collected by GifMe users.

 ## Basics
 The API is a read only api.
 You can query a number of endpoints and get data from those.
 Below is the documentation on how to use it.
+You can query these enpoints as basic GET requests.

 ## API KEY
 For the time being you are free to use the following key.
 Please note that any abuse of this key will result in a change of policy.
 We are working to setup a dev center where you can register to get a key for your app.